AditiKulkarni9/sql-editor/README.md

 ##  Hosted On

 Deployed using **Cloudflare Pages** for fast edge-based content delivery, zero-config SSL, and superior caching.
+Yay for extra security!

 ---